rootGirly/Projects/README.md

 ## 🔐 Self-Hosting & Security Engineering Portfolio

 Welcome!
 I'm a **hands-on security enthusiast** building production-grade infrastructure from scratch.
-This repository documents my journey through self-hosting, system hardening, and privacy-focused solutions—all with a focus on **real-world security engineering practices**.
+This repository documents my journey through self-hosting, system hardening, and privacy-focused solutions—all with a focus on **real-world security practices**.

 ## About This Project

 I believe the best way to learn security is to **build, break, and rebuild**.
-Each project in this collection represents a real implementation I've deployed, documented, and secured.
-These aren't tutorials copied from elsewhere—they're battle-tested configurations from my own infrastructure.
+Each project in this collection represents a real implementation I've deployed, documented, and secured. these projects are battle-tested configurations from my own infrastructure.

-**Why this matters for security engineering:**
+**Why this matters for security:**

 * I understand infrastructure from the ground up
 * I've implemented security controls in production
 * I document failures and lessons learned
-* I prioritize privacy, automation, and defense-in-depth
+* I prioritize privacy, automation, and defense-in-depth.